lauslim12/Asuna/README.md

 ## Features

 - Simple, colorful, but intuitive UI.
+This is subjective and differs according to the reader's interpretation.
 - Ability to create infinite amount of rooms and floors.
-Only your database limits these features.
+Only the reader's database size limits the number.
 - Users can book a room, edit their own profile, and see their transactions.
-- Multiple role support: `user`, `admin`, `owner`.
+- Multiple role support: user, admin, owner.
 - Admins can perform CRUD operations on floors, rooms, employees.
+- Admins can manage the available orders from the users.
+An admin can change the status or cancel an available order.
 - Admins can see the earnings of the lifetime of this application.
 - Admins can create visitors via an interface in the admin panel.
 - Admins can create vouchers via API endpoints.
 - Dark mode support for the front-end.
-- High-performance support with preloaded pages, and caching.
+- High-performance support with pre-loaded pages, image lazy-loading, and caching.
 - Server-side rendering support for pages requiring authentication.
 - API-proxy via Next.js's serverless functions to provide extended security.
-- Personal and secure authentication with httpOnly / sameSite cookies and JWT.
+- Personal and secure authentication utilizing httpOnly / sameSite cookies and JWT (stateless but secure).
 - Accessibility support (`a11y`).

 ## Installation